 We are compiling a list of links to other World Wide Web sites which might be of interest to Cold Regions researchers, scientists, engineers, students, and others interested in Cold Regions science and technology.
 The list includes links to our project partners, libraries with large Cold Regions collections, and polar research institutions.

 The National Science Foundation's programs for support of research in the Antarctic and the Arctic acknowledge the need to understand the relationships of these regions with global processes and the need to understand the regions as unique entities.
-NSF's polar programs, most of which are supported through the Division of Polar Programs, thus provide support for investigations in a range of scientific disciplines.
+NSF's polar programs, most of which are supported through the Office of Polar Programs, thus provide support for investigations in a range of scientific disciplines.

 Antarctic Treaty Secretariat